 Not as hard as it sounds, it can be done in the morning over coffee.
 You (and any other family members involved, such as your spouse) must sit down and discuss how your child will be immersed in both languages (or more).
 The most common and highly effective method is called: 1 parent, 1 language.
 This method is done by having one parent speaking only Spanish.
 Whereas the other parent speaks only English.
 There must be complete consistency for this to be successful.
 This takes a great deal of commitment and communication from both parents.
 Some creativity can be utilized by adding different methods.
 An example can be Spanish at home and English while outside of the home.
 You must stick to a method and be consistent for a successful outcome.

-6. Immerse your child with media from both languages (TV, Movies, Internet)
+6. Immerse your child in activities from both languages

-This is a VERY COMMON and a detrimental problem for children learning a secondary, non-native language in the country of residence.
-As an example, some states have a larger population of Spanish speakers, and parents teaching their children Spanish is their first language at home.
+This is a VERY COMMON and detrimental problem for children learning a secondary, non-native language in their country of residence.
+As an example, some states have a larger population of Spanish speakers, and parents teach their children Spanish as their first language at home.
 However, more often than not, these children only watch TV, Movies, and play video games in English.
 Upon entering school, they are generally taught to read in English and most instruction is in English.
-Because of this, they lack a full spectrum of understanding; and are not able to read or write at an articulate level.
+Because of this, they lack a full spectrum of understanding; and cannot read or write at an articulate level.
 Your child must alternate and spend 50% of their time with media from each language.

 7. Be educated on HOW your child is being taught to read (from their school)